 I’m Claire, a qualified therapist, and someone who knows what it’s like to live through loss, change, and uncertainty.

-I grew up with an imperfect childhood, and in midlife, becoming disabled changed everything I thought I knew about myself.
-It was not only my body that changed, but also my identity, my relationships, and the way I moved through the world.
-I had been defined by being a midwife, and when that was taken away from me, I never thought life would recover.
+I grew up with an imperfect childhood, and in midlife, becoming disabled changed much of what I thought I knew about myself.
+It wasn’t only my body that changed, but my sense of identity, my relationships, and how I moved through the world.
+Being a midwife had been a big part of my life, and losing that left me unsure of where I stood.

 Kagami means “reflection” in Japanese, and for me it captures the essence of therapy: a space where we begin to see ourselves more clearly, not through judgment but through compassion.
 It is the invitation to turn inward, to find a state of introspection.